Director of Business Development,

-As a trade association, SEMA is lead by a volunteer Board of Directors.
-The individuals serving on the board are doing more than just "getting involved" and leading the association.
+The individuals serving on the Board are doing more than just "getting involved" and leading the association.
 They are serving the industry and all of the businesses within it.
 They are providing direction and playing a critical role in shaping the future of the automotive specialty-equipment market.

-The SEMA board consists of 22 directors, the chairman, the chairman-elect, immediate past chairman and secretary/treasurer.
-While there are a limited number of seats on the board, the election process gives all SEMA-member companies the ability to influence the future of the automotive specialty-equipment industry.
+The SEMA Board consists of four officers (chairman, chairman-elect, immediate past chairman/secretary, treasurer) and ten directors.
+While there is a limited number of seats on the Board, the election process gives all SEMA-member companies the ability to influence the future of the automotive specialty-equipment industry.

 In addition to having the ability to vote in the election, SEMA-member companies also have an opportunity to play a role in the process from the very beginning.

-In fact, the election process begins with employees of SEMA-member companies recommending people in the industry who, in their opinion, would be good candidates to run for the SEMA board.
+In fact, the election process begins with employees of SEMA-member companies recommending people in the industry who, in their opinion, would be good candidates to run for the SEMA Board.
 Members are free to nominate colleagues as well as themselves.
-A nominating task force then reviews all recommendations.
-This group consists of seven individuals, who, by agreeing to sit on the task force, are ineligible to run for the board during that election year.
+A nominating committee then reviews all recommendations.
+This group consists of nine individuals, who, by agreeing to sit on the committee, are ineligible to run for the Board during that election year.
 The group reviews each nomination based on industry experience, knowledge of business affairs, integrity and other similar characteristics.

-Ballots returned before the stated deadline are collected and tabulated by an accounting firm and two board members, who supervise the procedure.
-The final results are announced soon after all candidates have been contacted, with new directors and officers beginning their service in July.
+Ballots returned before the stated deadline are collected and tabulated by an outside web ballot/election company.
+The SEMA President and two Board members confirm the election results, and the final results are announced soon after all candidates have been contacted.
+New directors and officers begin their service in July.

-All board positions serve two-year terms.
-(The chairman-elect serves in that position for two years, then serves as chairman for the succeeding two years.)
-Directors may be re-elected to serve up to three consecutive two-year terms in office, and they may be re-elected to office after three consecutive terms following a minimum break in continuous service of two years.
+All Board officer positions serve two-year terms (the chairman-elect serves in that position for two years, then serves as chairman for the succeeding two years).
+All Board director positions serve three-year terms.
+Directors may be re-elected to serve up to two consecutive three-year terms in office, and they may be re-elected to office after two consecutive terms following a minimum break in continuous service of two consecutive years.